Minimalist Van Life: Creating Your Dream Van Conversion

 Who hasn’t dreamt of packing up and hitting the road in a sprinter van conversion or a converted school bus and starting a vanlife blog writing about all things van life?
 Travelling where you want, stopping where you please, sleeping under the stars in a diy camper van conversion, living your best life.
+Many van lifers have created custom storage solutions and modifications to suit their unique needs.

 There are no rules (except for those pesky speed limits!) and no one calls the shots except for you.
 But it means shifting the way you think about your place in the world.
 Many of us find security in our homes.
-Yet, home truly is where the heart is and that's the allure of the van life journey.
+Yet, home truly is where the heart is and that’s the allure of the van life journey.
+Van life also allows you to explore new places and discover adventures off the beaten path.

 The Price of Freedom